lcdb/lcdb-wf/docs/patterns-targets.rst

 Targets
 -------
-The metadata (sample names, peak-calling runs) configured in the sample table and config file fills in the patterns to create the targets.
+The metadata (sample names, peak-calling runs) configured in the sample table and config file are used to fill in the patterns to create the targets.
 It's the equivalent of a complicated `expand()` call in a standard Snakefile.